Finding the perfect coffee machine for your particular needs can be like finding a needle in a haystack, there are such a huge number of options!

 The “Barista Inside” auto steams the milk, but the user has control over the milk texture and temperature, and it’s done via a (technologically advanced) steam wand, with a milk jug.

-So with little in terms of learning, an owner of among the Oracle machines can look and feel like a true home barista, even making coffees with latte art.
+So with little in terms of learning, an owner of one of the Oracle machines can look and feel like a true home barista, even making coffees with latte art.
 There is a genuine learning curve involved there too although, don’t expect to be pouring tulips straight out of the gate.

 The Oracle Touch is the newest Oracle machine which is, obviously, the touch screen version.